Hon. John Spencer1

 Oil on canvas by Sir Peter Lely, 1669 2

 From 1615, her married name became Spencer.
-As a result of her marriage, Lady Penelope Wriothesley was styled as Baroness Spencer of Wormleighton on 25 October 1627.
+After her marriage, Lady Penelope Wriothesley was styled as Baroness Spencer of Wormleighton on 25 October 1627.

 Children of Lady Penelope Wriothesley and William Spencer, 2nd Baron Spencer of Wormleighton